 Make sure the goals are measurable

-Don’t set goals that can’t be tracked, i.e. ‘Have more fun’ is a good idea in theory, but in practice, how do you measure it?
+Don’t set goals that can’t be tracked, for example ‘Have more fun’.
+While these goals may be good ideas in theory, they can't be measured.
 And if you can’t measure it, how do you know if the team is achieving it?

 Admirable achievements like these are too subjective as team goals.